SandwichMan5/suika3/README.md

 Because of this philosophy, Suika3 does not employ a formal governance structure.
 Instead, the project is guided by its lead maintainers in close collaboration with the community.
-We together with a community of contributors.

 ### Lead Maintainers

-- Awe Morris (IEEE Member / IEEE Computer Society Member)
+- Awe Morris (IEEE Member, IEEE Computer Society Member)
 - Aitsuki

 ---